khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 6. The system executes a transaction to update the due date in the database's `BorrowDetail` table, extending it by 14 days.
 7. The system displays a successful renewal notification on the librarian's screen.

-16.3.
-System State Before Use-Case Execution: The librarian is logged in and positioned at the circulation desk interface.
+*16.3.
+System State Before Use-Case Execution: The librarian is logged in and positioned at the circulation desk interface.*

-16.4.
-System State After Use-Case Execution: The book's new due date has been successfully updated in the database.
+*16.4.
+System State After Use-Case Execution: The book's new due date has been successfully updated in the database.*

-16.5.
-Extension Points:
+*16.5.
+Extension Points*

 o	Print Receipt Use-Case: The system prints a receipt confirming the new due date for the patron's records.

 **17. Use-case Process Return**

-17.1.
-Summary: The librarian receives physical books returned by patrons at the counter, completes the return transaction, and checks for any violations.
+*17.1.
+Summary: The librarian receives physical books returned by patrons at the counter, completes the return transaction, and checks for any violations.*

-17.2.
-Flow of events:
+*17.2.
+Flow of events*

-17.2.1.
-Main flow:
+*17.2.1.
+Main flow*

 1. The patron brings the physical book to the circulation counter to return it.
 2. The librarian opens the "Book Return" screen in the software.